 About GES DISC

-As one of the LANCE Elements, NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC) provides AIRS L1 and L2 and selected MLS L2 near real-time (NRT) products.
+As one of the LANCE Elements, NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC) provides Atmospheric Infrared Sounder (AIRS) L1 and L2 and selected Microwave Limb Sounder (MLS) L2 near real-time (NRT) products.
 On average, these products are available within 2 hours of observation time.

 - About GES DISC